CGM Guide

 Q3.
 Were meal and insulin challenges performed?

-A robust accuracy study should deliberately trigger high and low glucose episodes.
+A robust accuracy study should deliberately trigger high and low glucose episodes, as per Performance Metrics for Continuous Interstitial Glucose Monitoring (POCT05).

 Without these challenges, and without 70% having type 1 diabetes, the CGM may never be tested in the very scenarios where accuracy matters most.